Hackuarium/simple-spectro/README.md

 # Workshop

-We organize un one day workshop "Build your spectrophotometer"
+We organize a one day workshop "Build your spectrophotometer"

 - [Slides](docs/7-misc/workshop/slides.pdf)